FDA approved for more than 25 years

 Others may have an M-shaped hairline, with the center of the hairline at the front, then receding from the temples.

 Uneven hairlines are common.
-In fact, facial and bodily asymmetry, in general, is a common occurrence.
+In fact, facial and bodily asymmetry is a common occurrence.
 Research shows that minor asymmetries can develop as the body grows, including in the face.

 Uneven hairlines can be very mild, with only a small difference between the left and right sides.
 If you only have a mildly uneven or small hairline, you might be the only person to see the difference.
 But that doesn’t make it any less frustrating.